Denis Coughlan: Club career

-St. Nicholas'
+Coughlan first played hurling with Cuchullains in the juvenile section of Glen Rovers.

 On 14 November 1965, Coughlan lined out at midfield in his first final of the Cork Senior Football Championship, with St. Finbarr's providing the opposition.
 He ended the game with his first winners' medal after a 2–04 to 0–06 victory.

 Coughlan was again selected at midfield when St. Nicholas' and St. Finbarr's clashed in a second successive final on 4 December 1966.
 Described in the Cork Examiner as "the most stylish footballer on the field", he ended the game with a second championship medal after the 1–07 to 1–06 victory.
 On 19 July 1967, Coughlan claimed a Munster Club Championship medal from midfield following St. Nicholas' 2–04 to 1–06 defeat of John Mitchels in the final.

 On 26 October 1969, Coughlan lined in a third final with University College Cork providing the opposition.
 After starting at right wing-back, he was switched to right wing-forward in an effort to increase the scoring threat, however, Coughlan ended the game on the losing side after a 0–09 to 0–08 defeat.

-Glen Rovers

 Coughlan was still just 18-years-old when he was added to the Glen Rovers senior hurling team in advance of the 1964 Championship.
 On 11 October 1964, he was a member of the extended panel when Glen Rovers claimed the championship after a 3–12 to 2–07 defeat of St. Finbarr's in the final.
 By the time the Munster Club Championship was completed nearly 18 months later, Coughlan had broken onto the starting fifteen.
 He claimed a Munster Club Championship medal on 10 April 1966 after lining out at midfield in the Glen's 3–07 to 1–07 defeat of Mount Sion in the final.

 On 8 October 1967, Coughlan was selected at centre-back when Glen Rovers faced St. Finbarr's in the 1967 final.
 He was instrumental in bolstering the labouring Glen midfield in the second half and claimed a second winners' medal – his first on the field of play – following the 3–09 to 1–09 victory.

 Coughlan was selected at midfield when Glen Rovers qualified to meet University College Cork in the 1969 final on 21 September 1969.
 He ended the game with a third winners' medal after the 4–16 to 1–13 victory.
 On 11 April 1971, Coughlan again lined out at midfield when Glen Rovers faced Roscrea in the delayed Munster Club Championship final.
 He ended the game on the losing side after a 3–06 to 1–09 defeat.